DevExpress-Examples/XAF_Security_E4908/EFCore/Console/Readme.md

 ```
 [Full code](/EFCore/Console/CS/Program.cs#L36)

-**NOTE**: the current version of the *DevExpress.EntityFrameworkCore.Security* (CTP) library contains a number of restrictions and is not intended for use in production code.

 ## Step 5: Run and Test the App
 The app will generate the result.txt file with only allowed data: